 Microsoft Excel® is a very popular tool for analyzing and visualizing data.
-Follow these instructions to create an Excel workbook with a link to public data from any Socrata-powered website.
+Follow these instructions to create an Excel workbook with a link to public data from any Data & Insights-powered website.

 Because Excel maintains an active link to the data, all you need to do to refresh your workbook with the latest data is click the “Refresh All” button in the Excel ribbon.